 The energy and camaraderie of BIR is contagious and the opportunity to row on Eagle Harbor as a master rower is a delightful experience.
 Celia joined the BIR Board of Directors in 2019.
 This is an exciting time for BIR and Celia wants to be involved as the collaborative rowing community strives to build a rowing center to serve Bainbridge Island at large and inclusive of all of the high school athletes through to masters rowers of all ages, including those masters rowing in their 8th decade of life.

-Photo and Bio to Come
+Photo to Come

 Mirén spent her childhood in a small fishing village on the northern coast of Spain.
 After moving to Seattle as a teenager, Mirén was introduced to rowing in high school, first as a coxswain and later as a rower in a lightweight four.
 Mirén learned about BIR when a foreign exchange student who spent a year living with Mirén and her family rowed with BIR.
 Miren’s son and daughter soon followed.
 Her son is a coxswain, and her daughter is a rower.
 Both have found a wonderful community in BIR.